 | Genetics/alignment | No (baseline) | Bracing, surgery if needed, targeted therapy |

-With these risk factors in mind, you can choose the next steps to protect your What Causes Knee Pain as You Age, knees and slow degeneration, leading into practical prevention and treatment options in the next section.
+With these risk factors in mind, you can choose the next steps to protect your knees and slow degeneration, leading into practical prevention and treatment options in the next section.

 How doctors evaluate knee pain: exams and imaging